 I am available for school and library visits, conference keynotes, and writing workshops.
 I live near Boston, and I usually book visits that require travel outside of New England about a year in advance.
 If your event is in New England, I prefer as much advance notice as possible.

 I have spoken at professional conferences including the American Library Association, the National Council of Teachers of English, the ALAN Workshop, School Library Journal’s Day of Dialog, the Colorado Language Arts Society, the Association of Children’s Librarians of Northern California, and the YALSA Young Adult Literature Symposium.
-I’ve also spoken at conventions and festivals including Comic Con, GeekyCon, the World Fantasy Convention, the Romantic Times Booklovers Convention, the Austin Teen Book Festival, the Brooklyn Book Festival, Wordstock, Litquake, and more.
-I’ve spoken at schools and colleges including Wellesley College, the Harvey Milk High School in New York, Rhode Island College, the University of Connecticut, and Sonoma State University.
+I’ve also spoken at conventions and festivals including Comic Con, GeekyCon, the World Fantasy Convention, the Romantic Times Booklovers Convention, the Austin Teen Book Festival, the Brooklyn Book Festival, Wordstock, Litquake, the Boston Book Festival, and more.
+I’ve spoken at schools and colleges including Wellesley College, Brown University, the Harvey Milk High School in New York, Rhode Island College, the University of Connecticut, Sonoma State University, and Salisbury University.

 Finally, I’ve taught writing at writing conferences and workshops including the Lambda Literary Foundation’s Writers Retreat for Emerging LGBTQ Voices; the Alpha Science Fiction, Fantasy, and Horror Workshop for Young Writers; Desert Nights Rising Stars Writers Conference at ASU; the James River Writers Annual Conference; and the Nimrod Conference for Readers and Writers.

 Please be aware that I typically charge a speaker’s fee and require that my transportation and accommodation be covered.
 The fee varies depending on the nature of the event, the location, and the organization hosting the event.
-For visits that require long distance travel, I charge $2000 for a full day of events, plus the cost of travel and accommodations.
-My fee for local school/library visits varies depending on the distance I’d need to travel and the time you’re requesting.
-I am available for Skype visits at $175 per 45 minutes.
+Please email me at email@example.com for my rates.

 Complimentary and Reduced Cost Visits